oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 ### Securing iOS devices

 Intune provides ability to configure iOS configuration settings for securing, configuring and applications on iOS devices.
 These configurations are managed via Mobile Device Management (MDM) as an Intune policy.
-MDM allows the Agency to deploy consistent configuration on enrolled iOS devices.
+MDM allows the organisation to deploy consistent configuration on enrolled iOS devices.

 MDM provides the capability to configure iOS devices.
 These devices must be configured to meet ACSC iOS Secure Hardening guide to ensure the device can access and store the Agencies data.
 These configurations can be categories as: